A homogeneous second-order descent method for nonconvex optimization

 Denote the optimal solution of problem \eqref{eq.homo subproblem} as $[v_k; t_k]$.
 As the subproblem \eqref{eq.homo subproblem} is essentially an eigenvalue problem, and $[v_k; t_k]$ is the eigenvector corresponding to the smallest eigenvalue of $F_k$.
 Therefore, we can solve this subproblem using an eigenvector-finding procedure, see \cite{carmon_accelerated_2018, kuczynski_estimating_1992, royer_complexity_2018}.

 After solving \eqref{eq.homo subproblem}, we construct a descent direction $d_k$ based on this optimal solution $[v_k;t_k]$ and carefully select the stepsize $\eta_k$ to ensure sufficient decrease.
-Intuitively, if $|t_k|$ is relatively small, it means that the Hessian matrix $H_k$ dominates the homogenized model, and thus we choose the truncated direction $v_k$ directly (\cref{line.exact.larga}).
+According to \eqref{eq.homo.taylor}, $d_k = v_k/t_k$ would be the natural choice.
+However, the {extremal} case of $t_k = 0$ could make $d_k$ tend to infinity.
+Intuitively, if $|t_k|$ is sufficiently small, it means that the Hessian matrix $H_k$ dominates the homogenized model, and thus we choose the truncated direction $v_k$ directly (\cref{line.exact.larga}).
 Otherwise, the predefined parameter $-\delta$ becomes significant, and we choose $v_k/t_k$ as the descent direction instead (\cref{line.exact.largb}).
+We use $\sqrt{1/(1+\Delta^2)}$ and $\nu$ as the thresholds of $|t_k|$ to determine whether it is sufficiently small.
 For the stepsize rule, we provide two strategies for selecting the stepsize: the first is to use line search to determine $\eta_k$, and the second is to adopt the idea of the fixed-radius trust-region method \cite{luenberger_linear_2021,zhang_drsom_2023} such that $\|\eta_kd_k\| = \Delta$, where $\Delta$ is some pre-determined constant.
-By iteratively performing this subroutine, our algorithm will converge to an $\epsilon$-approximate second-order stationary point.
+By iteratively performing this subroutine, our algorithm will converge to an $\epsilon$-approximate SOSP.

-\subsection{Preliminaries of the Homogenized Quadratic Model}
+\subsection{Preliminaries of the homogenized quadratic model}

 In this subsection, we present some preliminary analysis of the homogenized quadratic model.
 First, we study the relationship between the smallest eigenvalues of the Hessian $\Hk$ and $F_k$, and the perturbation parameter $\delta$.
 Then we give the optimality conditions of problem \eqref{eq.homo subproblem} and provide some useful results based on those conditions.